tejvardhan19/toucan-transaction-assignment/README.md

 BUILD SUCCESS
 ```

-The application was also manually tested through the REST APIs using PowerShell, including transaction creation, retrieval, status update, and customer transaction retrieval.
+The required REST APIs were also manually tested using PowerShell.